voidshine/dameo_book/Game02.md

 It is obvious that the first black king will be captured, and the second king can only appear after sacrificing one more piece.
 The result is a draw, 1:1!

-Well, let's look at the third continuation in diagram 5.
+Well, let's look at the third continuation from diagram 5.

 Diagr.
 5
 ![Diagram 5](chapters/Game02/LargeDiagram-005-33.png)

-**Continuation g7g5**
+### Continuation g7g5
 Black with a tempo attacks white pieces and at the same time threatens to catch the king by b7c6.
 What else can be demanded from such a strong at first glance solution?
 I noticed a long time ago that in abnormal positions simple logical moves do not lead to the goal, because these kinds of positions require abnormal decisions :).